Javanese people: Migrations

-Today, the Javanese of Malaysia are included in the Malay race along with other native Indonesian ethnic groups, the so-called bumiputera.
+Today, the Malaysian government classifies the descendants of these Javanese residing in Malaysia under the "Malay" label along with other native Indonesian ethnic groups which allows for socioeconomical privileges allocated for the so-called bumiputera, this assimilation is factored by integration under similar socioreligious infrastructures like mosques and intermarriage with the local Malay ethnic population in the Peninsular.
 Many immigrants of the colonial period retain their Javanese identity, and the Javanese language is still spoken, although the younger generation in urban centers mostly has shifted to Malay.

-In Singapore, approximately 50–60% of its Malay population have some degree of Javanese ancestry.
-Most of them have identified themselves as Malays, rather than Javanese.
+In Singapore, approximately 50–60% of its "Malay" population have some degree of Javanese ancestry, concentrated in Yishun, Ang Mo Kio, Serangoon, Sengkang and Hougang.
+Most of them have identified themselves as "Malays", rather than Javanese.

 Javanese merchants were also present in the Maluku Islands as part of the spice trade.
 Following the Islamisation of Java, they spread Islam in the islands, with Ternate being a Muslim sultanate circa 1484.
 Javanese merchants also converted coastal cities in Borneo to Islam.
 The Javanese thus played an important part in transmitting Islam from the western part to the eastern part of the Archipelago with trade based from northern coast of Java.

 New migration patterns emerged during colonial periods.
 During the rise of VOC power starting in the 17th century, many Javanese were exiled, enslaved or hired as mercenaries for the Dutch colonies of Ceylon in South Asia and the Cape colony in South Africa.
 These included princes and nobility who lost their dispute with the company and were exiled along with their retinues.
 These, along with exiles from other ethnicities like Bugis and Malay became the Sri Lankan Malay and Cape Malay ethnic groups respectively.
 Other political prisoners were transported to closer places.
 Prince Diponegoro and his followers were transported to North Sulawesi, following his defeat in Java War in the early 19th century.
 Their descendants are well known as Jaton (abbreviation of "Jawa Tondano"/Tondano Javanese).

 Major migrations started during the Dutch colonial period under transmigration programs.
 The Dutch needed many labourers for their plantations and moved many Javanese under the program as contract workers, mostly to other parts of the colony in Sumatra.
 They also sent Javanese workers to Suriname in South America.
 As of 2019, approximately 13.7% of the Suriname population is of Javanese ancestry.
-Outside of the Dutch colonies, Javanese workers were also sent to plantations administrated by the Dutch colonial government in New Caledonia, a French territory.
+Outside of the Dutch colonies, Javanese workers were also sent to plantations administered by the Dutch colonial government in New Caledonia, a French territory.

 The transmigration program that was created by the Dutch continued following independence.
 A significant Javanese population can be found in the Jabodetabek (Greater Jakarta) area, Lampung, South Sumatra and Jambi provinces.
 Several paguyuban (traditional community organisation) were formed by these Javanese immigrants, such as "Pujakesuma" (abbreviation of Indonesian: Putra Jawa Kelahiran Sumatera or Sumatra-born Javanese).